Study guide update

 - apply advanced taxation knowledge in complex business areas at a local and international level, such as transactions involving complex GST law, cross-border tax issues and anti-tax avoidance.

-The Australian Taxation – Advanced subject reflects legislation in place as at 1 January 2020.
-Notably the content of this subject excludes any tax-related legislation introduced in response to the economic consequences of the Coronavirus (Covid-19).
-Exam questions will be based upon the 2019–20 tax year.
+The Australia Taxation – Advanced subject reflects legislation in place as at 1 January 2021.
+Exam questions will be based upon the 2020-2021 tax year.

 If you've already completed Advanced Taxation in Semester 2 2018 or prior, your academic transcript remains unchanged and the name change bears no impact on your advancement to CPA status.